samwarring/chrome_autotabs/README.md

 # chrome_autotabs
-Chrome extension that automatically sort and group your tabs by URL
+Chrome extension that automatically sorts and groups your tabs by URL